 Naturally, MDM businesses have kept abreast with this remote working future, saturating the market with a myriad of solutions promising all manner of tools designed to help businesses manage their remote devices.
 However, not all remote management solutions are created equal, and not all companies require the same capabilities, so to help businesses discern which remote management solution is right for them, a side-by-side comparison is necessary.

-For the purposes of this comparison, MDM capabilities like bulk device management, file transfers, and device access across three solution providers will be examined.
-These providers are AirDroid Business, AnyDesk, and TeamViewer.
+For the purposes of this comparison, MDM capabilities like bulk device management, file transfers, and device access across top three MDM solution providers will be examined.
+They are: AirDroid Business, AnyDesk, and TeamViewer.

 Bulk Management of Devices